IT Focus Area: Security

 7. SSL Decryption

 There are no silver bullets in IT security, and encryption is no exception.
-Targeted attacks and advanced persistent threats have penetrated even the most secure and isolated computer systems over the past few years, forcing us to acknowledge the fact that it is virtually impossible to prevent attackers from breaching our networks and stealing our data.
-Encryption can add nearly 20 percent to an organization’s ROI in security and render data useless in the event of a breach, but only if it is part of a comprehensive strategy that incorporates encryption with key management, access control and SSL decryption.
+Targeted attacks have penetrated even the most secure and isolated computer systems over the past few years, forcing us to acknowledge the fact that it is virtually impossible to prevent attackers from breaching our networks and stealing our data.
+Encrypting sensitive data can add to an organization’s ROI in security and render data useless in the event of a breach, but only if it is part of a comprehensive strategy that incorporates encryption with key management, access control and SSL decryption.
 With careful planning and equal investments in people, process and technology, you can navigate the variety of enterprise encryption options at your disposal and stay ahead of threats while reducing complexity and compliance costs.

 Find out how to secure your cloud data.
 Get your guide to building a secure cloud strategy.